Hjertebarn/memory/README.md

 API_SECRET = 'YOUR_SECRET_KEY'
 ```

-or provide the keys in your Terminal:
+or provide the keys to your Terminal:

 ```
 export API_KEY=YOUR_KEY